Displaying products (CSR)

 Displaying a product on a product detail page

-When the user navigates to the PDP, product details should be displayed to the user and the ProductView controller should be used to log the product view event.
+When the user navigates to the PDP, display the product details and use the ProductView controller to log the product view event.

 import {